 Wesley-Rankin Community Center

-Wesley-Rankin strives to transform the communities of South Dallas with education for all ages.
+Wesley-Rankin strives to transform the communities of West Dallas with education for all ages.
 We support Wesley-Rankin by sponsoring camps and providing financial support, but they are always looking for volunteers to come out to their facilities and build a relationship with the families involved in their programs.

 Project Transformation engages young adults in purposeful leadership in ministry, supports under-served children and families and connects churches with communities in need.
 They do all of this by remembering their three C's: Children, College students and Churches.
 Since their founding in 1998, this ministry has been addressing three unique challenges with one program: the academic, physical and spiritual needs of children living in low-income communities.
 They also provide meaningful ministry and leadership exploration for college students and revitalize struggling urban churches.

 Kairos Prison Ministry addresses the spiritual needs of incarcerated men, women, their families and those who work in the prison environment.
 At present, Kairos serves 35 prisons and jails across the state of Texas.
 Kairos encourages the selection of leader inmates.
 By participating in Kairos, we have the opportunity to introduce inmates to Jesus and then show them the love He has shown us.

 Epiphany is a Christian outreach program for incarcerated youth nationally.
 Our local community serves the young men at the Gainesville State School.
 It is similar to The Walk to Emmaus but tailored to the youth offender.
 Epiphany Weekends are held only twice a year, in January and July.
 At that time, up to 36 young men are allowed to spend three days in a loving Christian environment with music, worship, prayer, eight different talks about the Christian life, discussion, skits, music, recreation and "free world" food.